RyandracusCodesGames/libagmv/README.md

 ![agmv](https://github.com/RyandracusCodesGames/libagmv/assets/108719757/9cbb12b4-4a41-40e5-9fb7-9ba0fb9427cd)

 ## About
-AGMV is an indexed colored, block-based full-motion video codec that utilizes classic color quantization, progressive interpolated motion compensation, lz77/lzss data compression, a routine 2:1 audio compression algorithm, and various other old-school video compression techniques inspired from the classics such as Smacker video and Quake 2's Cinematics video formats to achieve real-time video playback on low-end graphical devices favoring decoding speed over aggressive compression routines to ensure that even a CPU clocked at 16.78MHz like the Nintendo Gameboy Advance can decode individual frames in real time.
+At its core, libagmv is an indexed-colored, block-based full-motion video codec styled and flavored by a bygone era of video codecs such as Interplay MVE, Smacker Video, Caimans Video Codec for the GBA, and the Quake 2 Cinematics video format. libagmv employs classic retro-style video compression techniques of the mid-90s such as classic color quantization, block-based motion compensation, variable block-sizing and block subdivision, intraframe prediction, block copying, minor vector quantization elements, and a simple DPCM based 2:1 audio compression routine, all in an effort to produce high-quality video that can be efficiently decoded in real-time by resource-limited systems, both in the graphical and processing power sense, such as the 16.78MHz clock speed of the Nintendo Game Boy Advance.

 Why use AGMV?
 AGMV serves four purposes:

-	* It maintains blazing fast decoding speed to even where low-end hardware such as the GBA can use it for real-time video playback.
+* It maintains a unqiue blend of high-quality video and fast decoding for real-time playback on low-end graphical devices.
+* It's open-source and has been ported to other platforms such as the Nintendo Game Boy Advance, DS, and Sony PlayStation.
+* Its' compression and container formats are flexible and able to be extended while maintaining compatability with older versions.
-	* It uses the RGB color space, the native color space of most graphical devices, to avoid any intermediary color conversion step so that a decoded frame can be immediately blitted to the screen.
+* It utilizes the RGB color space, the native color space of most graphical devices, to avoid any intermediary color conversion step so that a decoded frame can be immediately blitted to the screen.
-	* At the cost of some visual quality, it can even rival Smacker video, MJPEG, and Cinepak compression rates while being virtually 4x easier to decode.

 ## GBA Video Demo